ziminas1990/space-expansion/docs/building-on-linux.md

 ```
 Note: you can install conan without sudo, but in this case you'll have to manually add conan to the your PATH environment.

 ## Prepharing conan
 This step may be skipped, but it is highly recommended to do it attentively.

-Conan profile specifies which compiler, bitness, options and other significant parameters will be used to build dependencies.
+Conan profile specifies which compiler, bitness, options and other significant parameters will be used to build the dependencies.
 For more details see the official ["Conan profiles"](https://docs.conan.io/en/latest/reference/profiles.html) page.

 If you have already run conan, you may want to remove the conan cache first.
 It can be done with the following command:
 ```